wp-blocks/modul-r/readme.txt

 Requires at least: 4.9.6
 Tested up to: WordPress 5.2
 Requires PHP: 5.6
-Stable tag: 1.0.34
+Stable tag: 1.0.35
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/pools/c/8g9fVFSHkc
 Tags: blog, e-commerce, portfolio, one-column, grid-layout, custom-background, custom-header, custom-logo, custom-menu, editor-style, featured-images, full-width-template, block-styles, wide-blocks, sticky-post, threaded-comments, translation-ready

 Modul R is a powerful and flexible designed to be a starter theme to hack with a kit of reusable parts and functions with the website speed performance in mind.
-Modul R brings plenty of customization possibilities thanks to gulp4, it comes with an hi tech SASS style, visibility triggered animations, image parallax, lightbox, slider, grid layout (masonry), category sidebar accordion and many more features!
+Modul R brings plenty of customization possibilities thanks to gulp4, it comes with an hi tech with SASS style (with a lot of possible customizations), visibility triggered animations, image parallax, lightbox, slider, grid layout (masonry), category sidebar accordion and many more features!

 == Description ==
 Modul R is a powerful and flexible theme that provides a fast way to create an awesome website.
 Modul R brings plenty of customization possibilities thanks to gulp4, it comes with preconfigured SASS style, visibility triggered animations, image parallax, lightbox, slider, grid layout (masonry), category sidebar accordion and many more features!